 RESEARCH PLAN: With the advent of Next-Gen sequencing, Systems Biology approaches and “network thinking” will become increasingly important especially across species.
 In addition, crop species should be able to build on the “network knowledge” from model species such as Arabidopsis, to enable translational research.
 The VirtualPlant software platform/integration environment supports Systems Biology studies across multiple species and allows integration of knowledge across experiments, data types and perhaps most importantly across species.

 Comparison of VirtualPlant to existing Network Analysis tools.
-Besides the novel visualization tools it provides (e.g. Sungear [16], BioMaps, GeneSect, etc), VirtualPlant’s two main unique features are i) GeneCart and ii) the ability to build a network from scratch.
-The GeneCart supports iterative exploration of data sets by allowing a researcher to apply a tool, return the result to the Gene Cart, then apply a different tool on the result and this can keep continue repeatedly, as per the iterative nature of Systems Biology.
-[DENNIS SAYS: Example would help.]
+VirtualPlant is complementary to several excellent systems for plant network analysis in the plant community including: COP [18]; ATTEDII [19]; PlaNet [20]; GeneMania: [21].
+These network tools offer facilities including node-vicinity networks as we show in Table X. In addition to the novel visualization tools it provides (e.g. Sungear [16], BioMaps, GeneSect, etc), VirtualPlant’s two main unique features are i) the GeneCart and ii) the ability to build a network from scratch.
+The GeneCart supports iterative exploration of data sets by allowing a researcher to apply a tool, return the result to the Gene Cart, then apply a different tool on the result and this can continue, supporting the iterative process of Systems Biology inquiry.
 The GeneCart can hold gene lists, experiments, and networks.
 The ability to build a network from scratch is important, because biological interactions are context-specific.
 Depending on the developmental stage and environmental factors, only certain interactions will be observed.
-For example, as we show in Section 2, starting from nitrogen-treatment experiments in Maize and Arabidopsis, we create a synthesized network in Maize that exploits the Arabidopsis multinetwork to derive netwtorks and hypotheses from Maize expression data.
-The incorporation of dynamic transcriptomic data with static interaction data gives us a network that better models the molecular circuitry underlying the nitrogen response, as compared to only a correlation network either in Arabidopsis or Maize.
-In Table X, we compare plant network analysis tools and databases that perform network analysis.
-VirtualPlant provides complementary tools to those of other systems.
-VirtualPlant is complementary to several excellent tools for plant network analysis in the plant community including: COP [18]; ATTEDII [19]; PlaNet [20]; GeneMania: [21].
-These network tools offer facilities including node-vicinity networks, which are largely gene centric.
+For example, as we show in Section 2, starting from nitrogen-treatment experiments in Maize and Arabidopsis, we create a synthesized network in Maize that exploits the Arabidopsis multinetwork to derive refined networks and hypotheses from Maize expression data.
+The incorporation of dynamic transcriptomic data with static interaction data gives us a network that better models the molecular circuitry underlying the nitrogen response, as compared to only a correlation network either in Arabidopsis or Maize..
 What makes VirtualPlant unique is, as we have seen above, the Gene Cart function enables iterative exploration, as well as some of our analysis tools including homology based (e.g….XXXXXX).
 In addition, we offer researchers the ability to build their own networks in some species of interest and while capitalizing on experiments and data in data rich species such as Arabidopsis.

 Table X. Comparison of network analysis platforms complementary to VirtualPlant.
 Most platforms listed feature a pre-constructed network that a user can query with one or more genes.
 PlaNet [20], GeneMania [21], and VirtualPlant each host data from multiple species, but Virtual Plant is unique and complementary in that it enables network merges across species through homology mapping.
-VirtualPlant is centered on user-generated data and is the only current plant network tool that can be used to build a context specific network (Build Your Own Network) from a user-selected set of experiments. [dennis asks: are we absolutely sure about this?]
+VirtualPlant is centered on user-generated data and is the only current plant network tool that can be used to build a context specific network (Build Your Own Network) from a user-selected set of experiments.

 Section 1: Scientific value of Virtual Plant to enabling Systems Biology studies across the plant genomics community.
 Rationale: In this aim, we discuss the prior and anticipated impact of VirtualPlant on enabling Systems Biology research within the plant genomics community.